 - Collaboration between institutions of higher education and school districts of need across the state;

-- High-impact tutoring practices with focused 1:1 and small-group (maximum of three students) tutoring totaling three hours per week;
+- High-impact tutoring practices with focused one-to-one and small-group (maximum of three students) tutoring totaling three hours per week;

-- Qualified tutors for K-12 students from among current teachers, teacher education candidates, higher education students, and other community partners;
+- Qualified tutors for K-12 students from among current teachers, retired teachers, teacher education candidates, higher education students, and other community partners;

 - High-impact tutoring in literacy and math for students in Grades 3-8 (starting in spring 2022) and online tutoring in high school mathematics (starting in fall 2022);